 Bat surveys start with a check of your property to look for signs but also suitable habitat.
 If this exists we may need to conduct activity surveys at dawn and dusk and plan mitigation work.
 We also carry out bat transect surveys to assess how a proposed piece of land for development may be used for bats for foraging.

-The first request for ecological information following a planning application is often a basic species assessment.
-This can also be known as a Biodiversity checklist or an extended phase 1 habitat survey.
-This step is vital for guiding you through the right side of wildlife law and is usually the only ecological input you require for your planning application to go ahead.
-Further information...
+The first request for ecological information following a planning application is often a basic site and species assessment.
+This can also be known as an extended phase 1 habitat survey.
+This step is vital for guiding you through the planning process and beyond; or it may be the only ecological input you require for your planning application to go ahead.

 Abbas Ecology can offer a full range of vegetation or habitat surveys tailored to suit the clients' needs, from a simple habitat map based on Phase I habitat survey techniques, to a fully detailed species-by-species vegetation survey.
 Having collected and collated the biological data, we interpret and present it in an objective, easily understood manner.

 If your application does go to Public Enquiry, Abbas Ecology has experience providing expert ecological witness to back up survey work that we have supplied or to review ecological documents produced by statutory bodies, charities or other consultancies in order to produce a proof of evidence.